jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/x500-attribute-principal-decoder=<x500-attribute-principal-decoder name>:read-attribute(name=attribute-name)`

 ## syntax of the operation to get the `elytron` `x500-attribute-principal-decoder` `convert`
-when set to true, if the principal is not already an `x500principal` conversion will be attempted get the `elytron` `x500-attribute-principal-decoder` `convert` attribute.
+when set to 'true', if the principal is not already an `x500principal` conversion will be attempted get the `elytron` `x500-attribute-principal-decoder` `convert` attribute.
 `/subsystem=elytron/x500-attribute-principal-decoder=<x500-attribute-principal-decoder name>:read-attribute(name=convert)`